Liouvillian gap and single spin-flip dynamics in the dissipative Fermi-Hubbard model

-{\it Calculation of the Liouvillian gap.}--- Here we calculate the analytical form of the Liouvillian gap.
+Here we calculate the analytical form of the Liouvillian gap.
 In the thermodynamic limit, the spectrum of $\mathcal{\hat{H}_{\mathrm{eff}}}$ is gapless along the imaginary axis when $n_f \leq 1$ and gapped when $n_f > 1$~\footnote{This is because when $n_f > 1$, there must be a double occupancy, and thus $-\Im [\Delta E]\geq \gamma$.}.
 We concentrate on the marginal case $n_f = 1$.
-In this sector, by applying spin-raising and lowering operators, the steady state of the form \eqref{eq:fully_poralized} can be transformed to
+In this sector, by applying spin raising and lowering operators, the steady state of the form \eqref{eq:fully_poralized} can be transformed to